JoshTeperman/joshteperman-jekylll-site/pages/beststuff.md

 ---
 layout: default
-title: About
+title: Best Stuff
-permalink: /about
+permalink: /beststuff
-section: about
+section: beststuff
 intro_paragraph: |
-  This is the About Page
+  This is the Best Stuff Page
 ---
 ### Some Heading